We all love our chickens, but how long do they live? The answer to the question can depend on so many things.

 - Must meet the APA standard for the breed

-But once the standard is ‘set’, very little will be done to alter the accepted bird.
+But once the standard is ‘set,’ very little will be done to alter the accepted bird.

-They were created specifically for the egg laying industry starting during the 1940s.
-The goal was to get hens to maximize production and when they were done laying they were sent to the slaughterhouse.
+They were created specifically for the egg-laying industry starting during the 1940s.
+The goal was to get hens to maximize production, and when they were done laying, farmers sent them to the slaughterhouse.

-Sadly, because of the manipulation of their egg laying abilities, hybrids are much more likely to die fairly young from reproductive tumors, egg yolk peritonitis and other reproductive tract issues.
+Sadly, because of the manipulation of their egg-laying abilities, hybrids are much more likely to die fairly young from reproductive tumors, egg yolk peritonitis, and other reproductive tract issues.

 Industrial or commercial hens are done at 18-24 months of age.
-After this age, peak production is on the wane and the hens are considered ‘spent.
+After this age, peak production is on the wane, and the hens are considered ‘spent.

-Financially they become a loss rather than an asset and so are ‘retired’ to the slaughterhouse to become pet food.
+Financially they become a loss rather than an asset and are ‘retired’ to the slaughterhouse to become pet food.

-Other meat breeds such as the Red Ranger, can be allowed to grow and commence laying if desired depending on your requirements.
+Other meat breeds such as the Red Ranger can be allowed to grow and commence laying if desired, depending on your requirements.

 Factors Affecting Life Expectancy

-Diseases of poultry are now much better understood and as such, we as caretakers can do a lot of preventative things for our hens to keep them healthy.
+Diseases of poultry are now much better understood, and as such, we as caretakers can do a lot of preventative things for our hens to keep them healthy.

-Parasites such as mites, lice and worms can all adversely affect the health of our flock.
-Mites will suck blood causing discomfort and anemia.
+Parasites such as mites, lice, and worms can all adversely affect the health of our flock.
+Mites will suck blood, causing discomfort and anemia.

 They made their living from whatever was available to them.
-They could freeze to death, be trampled by bigger animals, killed by predators and a host of other indignities could be heaped upon them.
+They could freeze to death, be trampled by bigger animals, killed by predators, and a host of other indignities could be heaped upon them.

 Free from drafts, warm, dry and safe from predation has improved their lot not only physically but mentally too.

-Commercial hens that are kept in ‘warehouse’ type conditions are more susceptible to respiratory disease because of the close quarters and being inside with dust and dander.
+Commercial hens kept in ‘warehouse’ conditions are more susceptible to respiratory disease because of the close quarters and dust and dander.

-As we have seen in the past few years, Avian Influenza has taken a huge toll on the commercial poultry operations despite precautions being in place.
+As we have seen in the past few years, Avian Influenza has taken a huge toll on commercial poultry operations despite precautions being in place.

 Diet and Nutrition

 Chickens used to subsist on whatever they could find in the way of grains and morsels, plus whatever the farmer might toss their way.

-From chick to old biddy.
-Appropriate nutrition has played a tremendous part in increasing the lifespan of poultry.
+From chick to old biddy, appropriate nutrition has played a tremendous part in increasing the lifespan of poultry.

-Overweight hens are prone to health issues such as leg and back problems, heart problems and respiratory issues.
+Overweight hens are prone to health issues such as leg and back problems, heart problems, and respiratory issues.

-A hen that is kept in a clean, dry, warm coop with adequate food and water is going to live longer than her neighbor that is kept in filthy conditions, with marginal nutrition fending for herself.
+A hen kept in a clean, dry, warm coop with adequate food and water will live longer.

-Diligent breeders who bring in new stock from unrelated lines try very hard to increase the gene pool and create some diversity within the breed.
+Diligent breeders who bring in new stock from unrelated lines try to increase the gene pool and create some diversity within the breed.

 Hens were always the ‘poor relations’ of the barnyard.
 They really weren’t considered ‘livestock’ until well into the 20th century.

-Although they are still ‘as rare as hens teeth’, veterinarians who specialize in poultry are becoming easier to find.
+Although they are still ‘as rare as hen’s teeth,’ veterinarians who specialize in poultry are becoming easier to find.

 5 Popular Breeds and Their Life Expectancy